google/zetasql/docs/approximate_aggregate_functions.md

 **Description**

 Returns the approximate result for `COUNT(DISTINCT expression)`.
-The value returned is a statistical estimate&mdash;not necessarily the actual value.
+The value returned is a statistical estimate, not necessarily the actual value.

 This function is less accurate than `COUNT(DISTINCT expression)`, but performs better on huge input.